 - The Description column contains further descriptive information about the capability.

-- A Notes columns can contain user created notes about the capability.
+- The Notes column can contain user created notes about the capability.

 Every capability can be inspected and configured by selecting it in the list and using the tabs underneath the list.